 - Loss of blood supply to the femur during surgery can cause part of the bone to die

 - Injury can occur to nerves or blood vessels

 - Part of the hip bone may not join together at all or in the correct position

 - You can experience blood clots in the legs or lungs

 Pain is a natural part of the healing process however you will be prescribed medication to help provide short-term pain relief.
 You will be encouraged to get out of bed on the day following surgery with the assistance of a physiotherapist.
 The amount of weight you can place on the injured area will be determined by Dr Rodda or Dr Connon depending on your procedure.

 How long will my recovery take?

 Full recovery can take up to 3 months as you regain your strength and the ability to walk.
-It is important that you follow Dr Rodda’s instructions to ensure your recovery proceeds as planned.
+It is important that you follow your Doctor’s instructions to ensure your recovery proceeds as planned.
 You may be placed on blood thinners to reduce the chance of developing blood clots or need to use elastic stockings.
-You will be required to attend follow up appointments so that Dr Rodda can check your wound, remove sutures if necessary, take X-rays and prescribe physical therapy.
+You will be required to attend follow up appointments so that Dr Rodda or Dr Connon can check your wound, remove sutures if necessary, take X-rays and prescribe physical therapy.

 Are there any post-surgery complications?